 This program protects the public from rabies outbreaks.
 This is done by sponsoring rabies vaccination clinics, providing education, investigating animal bites, and quarantining animals.
-To report possible cases of exposure to rabies please call 336-242-2310.
-To report a complaint about an animal domesticated or wild, please contact the Animal Control Office.
+To report possible cases of exposure to rabies please call 336-242-2310 or fax a Bite Incident Report form to 336-249-8774.

 Rabies is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
 The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like raccoons, skunks, bats, and foxes.